lawrennd/old_talks/_data-science/includes/data-readiness-levels.md

 * Consider appropriateness of a given data set to answer a particular question or to be subject to a particular analysis.
 }

 \notes{Once the validity of the data is determined, the data set can be considered for use in a particular task.
-This stage of data readiness is more akin to what machine learning scientists are used to doing in Universities.
+This stage of data readiness is more akin to what machine learning scientists are used to doing in universities.
 Bringing an algorithm to bear on a well understood data set.

 In Grade A we are concerned about the utility of the data given a particular task.
 Grade A may involve additional data collection (experimental design in statistics) to ensure that the task is fulfilled.